Top 10 Ways To Get Rid Of Mice At Home

 4. Mint

 Mint is another effective way to keep mice away.
-Place mint leaves near the sinkhole and the corners in your home.
-You can also keep mint toothpaste in a box with tiny holes in it and place near the target area.
+Place mint leaves near the sinkhole and the corners of your home.
+You can also keep mint toothpaste in a box with tiny holes and place it near the target area.
 Alternatively, plant mint along the walls of your home to keep mice from entering your home.

 5. Humane Traps